deib-polimi/modaclouds-qos-models/doc/user-manual.md

 Here is a list of the attributes with a short description:
 - *metricName*: the name of the target metric
 - *monitoredTargets*: the list of targets resources targeted by the rule
-- *metricAggregation*: specifies how data should be transformed
+- *metricAggregation*: specifies how data should be transformed (optional)
 - *timeStep*: time interval in seconds between two consecutive evaluations of the rule
 - *timeWindow*: time range in seconds in which data should be considered to be aggregated at every time step
 - *startEnabled*: specifies whether the rule evaluation should start once installed